-During operations, the potential impact-producing factors to land-based transportation and traffic uses may include the operations and maintenance activities associated with the onshore export and interconnection cables and presence of the onshore substation.
+During operations, the potential impact-producing factors to land-based transportation and traffic uses may include the operations and maintenance activities associated with the onshore export and interconnection cables and presence of the onshore substation and Hampton Road substation.

-The onshore substation will be unmanned during routine operations and will only be inspected periodically; therefore, the number of workers transiting by vehicle during such periods is anticipated to be low.
+The onshore substation and Hampton Road substation will be unmanned during routine operations and will only be inspected periodically; therefore, the number of workers transiting by vehicle during such periods is anticipated to be low.
 Personnel will be on site as necessary for any maintenance and repairs.
-The onshore substation will contain sufficient parking on-site to support onshore operations and maintenance workers, which will further avoid, minimize, and mitigate impacts.
+Both substations will contain sufficient parking on-site to support onshore operations and maintenance workers, which will further avoid, minimize, and mitigate impacts.
 Accordingly, ongoing operations are not expected to result in a noticeable increase to existing regular vehicle traffic volumes in the area.

 As part of the onshore substation site layout (see Exhibit 5: Design Drawings), the Applicant is proposing a realignment of the end of Railroad Place in the Village of Island Park.
 Railroad Place currently experiences little traffic and dead-ends into the LIRR right-of-way.
 The Applicant will coordinate with the Village of Island Park regarding this permanent change to the existing road right-of-way, and with the LIRR to regarding maintenance of LIRR right-of-way access, if necessary.
 Modification of Railroad Place represents a long-term change, and is not expected to affect any surrounding local traffic patterns since the affected portion of the road is an existing dead-end.
+The Applicant is not proposing any modification to Daly Road as part of the Hampton Road substation site layout (see Exhibit 5: Design Drawings).
+The Applicant will utilize existing access off Daly Road for access to the facility.

-During operations, the onshore export and interconnection cables within roadways will operate underground and are not anticipated to impact general day-to-day traffic in the area.
+During operations, the onshore export, interconnection, and loop-in / loop-out line cables within roadways will operate underground and are not anticipated to impact general day-to-day traffic in the area.
 Routine maintenance, inspection of the cable system, or vault access may be required periodically, and may result in short-term and minor impacts to daily traffic.
 Maintenance and inspection events are anticipated to be localized and will be coordinated with municipalities, Nassau County and/or other applicable agencies, should there be an anticipated impact on roadway transportation.